In 2002, Theresa May famously said to the party faithful,

 - The unemployed – the demonisation of the unemployed has a long history.
 Many politicians have implied that being unemployed is just a “lifestyle choice” for many people;

-- Trans women – the Right can imply that trans women are merely predatory men seeking either sporting success or access to women’s changing rooms in order to rape them.
+- Trans women – the Right can imply that trans women are merely predatory men seeking either sporting success or access to women’s changing rooms in order to rape them; and even

 Once a target group has been chosen, then a campaign of ‘hard-hitting’ speeches supported by coverage in the right-wing media can drive large sections of the public to see that group as a major threat to their own lives, livelihoods or culture.